 A study of the economic concepts relative to the consumption of goods and the effective use of services, money and property.

 Limited Transfer - See advisor for more information.
+Note: This course is not offered this catalog year.

 ECO 160 - Introduction to Economics (3)